 So what should parents and students look for in a credit card?
 Look for simple terms, no annual fees, and if possible, maybe some cash back rewards.
 You don’t really every want to get in the habit of paying interest on your credit card balance, but if you have to, it shouldn’t be well outside the market rates.
 Also, opening up a credit card account at the same bank that the student holds their checking account is a great idea.
 This way, timely payments are just a transfer between accounts rather than a transaction between separate institutions.

 Wells Fargo Cash Back College Card

 Wells Fargo offers a dedicated student card that features 1% cash back on all purchases with no annual fee.
 To receive this card, students need to demonstrate their ability to repay and have an income greater than $3,000 a year.
 Once accepted, cardholders can choose their own monthly payment date and sign up for free email alerts.
 Another nice feature offered by this card is the Visa payWave service that allows contact-free payments for charges under $25.
 The standard APR for this card is equal to the prime rate plus 7.9%–18.74%, depending on the applicant’s credit history.

 Discover is known for simple terms and great customer service.
-Its Student More card has no annual fee and offers 1% cash back on all purchases.
+Their it for Students card has no annual fee and offers 1% cash back on all purchases.
 In addition, cardholders can earn 5% cash back bonuses on various categories of spending that change each quarter.
 Students can also register for email reminders and paperless statements.
-The standard interest rate is equal to the prime rate plus 9.74%–15.74%, depending on the applicant’s credit history.
+They offer an introductory rate of 0% for 6 months, and then switches to a 12.99% – 21.99% standard variable APR.

 JourneySM Student Rewards from Capital One®